Who We Are

 What We Do

 We act as a resource to survivors by standing in the gap between restorative care and transitional employment by teaching job skills that contribute to transformational work.
 Survivors of human trafficking often face intense employment barriers.
-By offering one-on-one mentorship and job readiness classes, our hope is that more and more survivors would be restored into society, welcomed in the workplace and thriving in their community.
+By offering one-on-one mentorship and Strategies for Success classes, our hope is that more and more survivors would be restored into society, welcomed in the workplace and thriving in their community.
 You can learn more about this initiative here.

 We stand as a community resource to equip individuals and organizations with knowledge about what human trafficking is and how they can become a part of the solution.
 She Has A Name provides community education through a unique curriculum that addresses human trafficking education and awareness.
 We hold quarterly classes that offer a framework to understand human trafficking and serve survivors.
 Training focuses on the needs of survivors, working with survivors, and getting connected.
 Men and women are encouraged to attend.
 Each week is a different topic, so please plan on attending all three sessions.
 Classes are held on Wednesday nights for three consecutive weeks.